nazieb/str/README.md

 # str
-`str` is a small CLI app to converting strings from and to various formats
+`str` is a small CLI app for converting strings from and to various formats

 ## Installation
 ```